 Though Iowa does not require general permits to film there, productions may have to make additional safety arrangements with their specific production locations before principal photography begins.

-The Kentucky Office of Film and Development has yet to make any official announcements, but, as of August 7th, they have publishing a statement that they’ll be releasing recommendations shaped by local film industry experts.
+The Kentucky Office of Film and Development has yet to make any official announcements, but, as of August 7, 2020, they have published a statement that they’ll be releasing recommendations shaped by local film industry experts.

 For further updates, keep checking their official site as the situation develops.